 The perfect strategy will vary from person to person.
 The most common strategy includes using the Chase Sapphire Preferred, Chase Freedom, and Chase Freedom Unlimited.
 You’ll pay one $95 annual fee (Sapphire Preferred), but you earn two points per dollar on travel & dining, five points in rotating categories each quarter, and 1.5 points on all other purchases.

-If you enjoy our posts, consider supporting Points to Neverland by using one of our links to apply for your next credit card.
+If you enjoy our posts, consider supporting Points to Neverland by using one of our links in this post to apply for your next credit card.
+You get the same great deal and we get some points for pointing you in the right direction.
+Thanks!